 Soybeans are harvested in the period of October – November.
 The price of soybean futures can be impacted should there be delays or crop diseases (like the fungal disease Asian rust, which significantly harms the quality of the crops).

-A change in the time frame for each of the above-mentioned stages will have a direct result on the time frame for the final supply of the commodity.
+A change in the time frame for each of the above-mentioned stages will directly affect the time frame for the final supply of the commodity.

 There is one more thing regarding soybeans futures prices that you should be aware of – the seasonal effect and how it influences the market.
 The price of soybean futures can vary widely depending on the season.
-As a trader, you should be aware that during winter when the demand for soybean meal for the livestock rises, the prices can go up quickly.
-On the other hand – the harvest period, which usually takes place in the autumn between September and October, is marked by an increased soybean supply.
+As a trader, you should be aware that during winter, when the demand for soybean meal for the livestock rises, the prices can go up quickly.
+On the other hand – the harvest period, which usually occurs in the autumn between September and October, results in an increased soybean supply.
 This results in more competition and lower prices.
-The period at the end of the winter (February in particular) is in most cases a quiet one with stable prices and fewer market disruptions.
+The period at the end of the winter (February in particular) is, in most cases, a quiet one with stable prices and fewer market disruptions.

-Today, the world population is estimated at approximately 7.7 billion.
-According to the UN, the figure will continue to increase and will reach 9.8 billion in 2050 and 11.2 billion in 2100.
+Today, the world population is approximately 7.7 billion.
+According to the UN, the figure will continue to increase and reach 9.8 billion in 2050 and 11.2 billion in 2100.
 A growing population means a growing need for food and more livestock.
 And this livestock will need to be fed (most probably with soybean-based food).
-All this will result in an increased demand for soybean which will drive up futures prices.
+All this will result in an increased demand for soybean, which will drive up futures prices.

-The demand for soybean is expected to increase in the next few decades also because of strong global economic growth projections for emerging economies.
-As emerging market countries get richer, they are expected to increase their demand for livestock feed.
-As a result of this economic boom, the population will be able to diversify their diet, and thus add soy-based and organic foods to their daily meals.
+The demand for soybean is expected to increase in the next few decades because of strong global economic growth projections for emerging economies.
+As emerging market countries get richer, we predict they’ll increase their demand for livestock feed.
+As a result of this economic boom, the population will be able to diversify their diet and add soy-based and organic foods to their daily meals.

-Unstable weather conditions in the last few decades and the growing implications of global warming affect all agricultural crops including soybeans.
-Should the cycle of major drought and periodical flooding continue, there will be a major disparity in the supply-demand ratio for all types of food.
+Unstable weather conditions in the last few decades and the growing implications of global warming affect all agricultural crops, including soybeans.
+If the cycle of major drought and periodical flooding continues, there will be a major disparity in the supply-demand ratio for all types of food.

-If we take a look at SPEI’s drought monitoring system, we will see unstable weather throughout the years.
-It is worth noting that recent drought in the USA, the world’s biggest soybean producer, is becoming more and more acute.
-Apart from that, in some US regions, there are above-average levels of precipitation which cause flooding and can harm soybean production.
+If we look at SPEI’s drought monitoring system, we will see unstable weather throughout the years.
+It is worth noting that the recent drought in the USA, the world’s biggest soybean producer, is becoming more and more acute.
+In some US regions, there are above-average levels of precipitation that cause flooding and can harm soybean production.

 NASA’s visualization of the rising global temperatures is not a source of optimism either.
 All this puts soybean production at risk and results in volatile prices.

-This, alongside with the constantly-growing world population means that soybean production should be growing at a steady rate, year-after-year if we want to ensure sufficient food supplies, as well as more stable prices.
+This, alongside the constantly-growing world population, means that soybean production should be growing at a steady rate, year-after-year if we want to ensure sufficient food supplies, as well as more stable prices.

-The price of soybean futures (ZS) is influenced by the value of the US dollar as well.
-Soybean futures contracts are priced in US dollars, which means that the performance of the US economy will affect the pricing of soybean futures.
+The value of the US dollar also influences the price of soybean futures (ZS).
+Soybean futures contracts are priced in US dollars.
+This means that the performance of the US economy will affect the pricing of soybean futures.
 The Federal Reserve policy of capital stimulus in recent years has kept the dollar weak.
 There are no signs that the policy will end anytime soon, which means that soybean prices will be bolstered.

 If you want to find out more about the factors determining soybean futures’ prices, you can dive deeper into research papers like this one.